This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 Where were all the mentors?

-I asked other men about it, who looked at me with blank stares.
+I asked other men about it, who stared blankly at me.
 This led to a lot of shame about this for many years.

-This became one of the catalysts for creating Mentoring Men because I was so frustrated with being unable to find authentic, honest, open, and loving guidance I determined that I’d never let the next generations experience likewise.
+This became one of the catalysts for creating Mentoring Men and then Masterful Men; because I was so frustrated with being unable to find authentic, honest, open, and loving guidance, I determined that I’d never let the next generations experience likewise.

 I no longer experience the insatiable thirst for the feminine.
 Zilch.